google/addlicense/README.md

     -f      license file
     -ignore file patterns to ignore, for example: -ignore **/*.go -ignore vendor/** -l      license type: apache, bsd, mit, mpl (default "apache") -s      Include SPDX identifier in license header.
 Set -s=only to only include SPDX identifier.
+Set -s=strict for SPDX license and copytright tags
     -v      verbose mode: print the name of the files that are modified -y      copyright year(s) (default is the current year)